Tuition and fees for the 2023-2024 academic year

 Assistantship positions and outside employment

 MA Economics students are ineligible for and thus not allowed to accept University research assistantships (RA), teaching assistantships (TA), or any other University Academic Employment appointments, either in or outside of the Department of Economics, while enrolled in the MA Economics program at The University of Texas at Austin.
-Additionally, due to the program’s intensive coursework, outside employment is not recommended for students enrolled in the 10-month track.
+Additionally, due to the program’s intensive coursework, outside employment is not recommended during a student’s first summer semester in the program or if the student is pursuing the accelerated 10-month track.

 Cost of living comparison